 Think You're Stuck?
-You're Not, Says Seth Godin.
-And You Might Want To Consider If You Actually Prefer It This Way
+You Might Want To Consider If You Actually Prefer It That Way

 Feeling stuck is an enemy of our own making, says Seth Godin.
 It's the fear of failure and resistance to change that is the very thing that's keeping us there

 There's nothing as uninspiring as a blank page (metaphorically and literally speaking).
 Trying to figure out what to do next, whether that means writing, designing or making a life change, without actually doing anything (i.e. by just thinking about it) often does little more than keep us in a vicious cycle.

 The more we try and think our way out, the blanker the "page" becomes; we try and think a bit harder - but the page never magically starts filling itself.

 Aside from the odd lightening bolts, the only way out in any of these situations is through.

 The only way to combat our blocks or resolve whatever is keeping us stuck in a situation is to start to do whatever it is we feel we can’t do.

 In this vein, Seth Godin argues there is no such thing as creative block.

 Until you've dedicated thousands of hours to creating utter dross, he tells The Futur in the video (below), you can't even begin to make such a claim.